-Updating a large table in PostgreSQL, an advanced open-source database management system, is not as straightforward as it seems.
+Updating a large table in PostgreSQL, an advanced open-source database management system, is not straightforward.
 If you have a table with hundreds of millions of rows you will find that simple operations, such as adding a column or changing a column type, are hard to do in a timely manner.

 Doing these kind of operations without downtime is an even harder challenge.
-In this blog post I will try to outline a few strategies to minimize the impact in table availability while managing large data sets.
+In this blog post I will try to outline guidelines and strategies to minimize the impact in table availability while managing large data sets.

 When you update a value in a column, Postgres writes a whole new row in the disk, deprecates the old row and then proceeds to update all indexes.
 This process is equivalent to an INSERT plus a DELETE for each row which takes a considerable amount of resources.